jynus/gmtk24/README.md

 # Scale It Down!

-A GMTK Game Jam 2024 submission about .
+A GMTK Game Jam 2024 submission.
+The theme was: "Built to Scale". **Play at: https://jynus.itch.io/scale-it-down**

 ## Screenshots